LsTam91/elitist_constrained_es/README.md

     - ask-and-tell interface via `ActiveElitistES`
     - direct interface via `fmin_con`
 - Test problems with display utilities
+- Script to run the algorithm on BBOB problems under the `bbob` folder

 Everything implemented with Python and NumPy.